iboard/altex/altex_iboard_cc/priv/posts/2022/01-02-Welcome22.md

 what not, this blog exists only as a playground for my developments.

 Don't expect any continuous thread or topic.
-Mostly I'll post here because I have to test some new feature -- not because I've something to say.
+Mostly I'll post here because I want test a new feature -- not because I wanna say something _;-)_

 Nevertheless, you may find some useful hints, code fragments, and the one or the other “wise advise.”